nanawy/FHIR/README.md

 - the paralleogram contains the function

-### fhir code.py :

-1. <mark> def print_question(question)   <mark> :

-    - This feature displays a question and collects the user's response.

-- It handles different types of questions: Boolean, multiple choice, textual, and grouped.

-3.  <mark>  def create_questionnaire_response(questionnaire, responses, questionnaire_response_id) <mark> :

- - we create the questionnaire response resource.

- - by using an add_item() function , we take the answers of each item that has been given by answering the questionnaire.

- NB :  in your QuestionnaireResponse resource , you will find every item structured in this way : (linkID, text, answer, extension(with the duo code))

-3. <mark> def create_patient_resource(patient_email, unique_id, questionnaire_response, questionnaire_response_id, practitioner_id, birth_date, practitioner_name):  <mark>

-- we create the patient resource.

-- we add an extension to add the reference of the questionnaireResponse's resource.

-NB : I ask others questions in my function because it was missing in the questionnaire : like phone number, gender..... of the child.

-4. <mark> def create_practitioner_resource(practitioner_id, practitioner_name)  <mark>

-- we create the practitioner resource.

-- it contains the name and the ID of the practitioner.

-5. <mark> def save_to_file(data, filename)    <mark>

-- we save our data in json format on the laptop.

-- we save the resource in our laptop with the ID given by the patient. (not the ID of the server)

-6. <mark>  def send_to_hapi_server(resource, resource_type) <mark> :

-   - It allows us to send the resource we’ve created to the HAPI FHIR server to test the proper creation of this resource.

-- If it has been well sent, we have a code that is displayed which is 201, with the ID of this resource in FHIR (which we will adjust in the creation of our resources to ensure the proper reference between them, because they are created and sent to the FHIR server).

-- note : the resources has the ID of the server. (by doing some changes, i will explain in the main.py)

-7. <mark>  def create_consent_resource(unique_id, server_practitioner_id, responses, duo_codes) <mark>

-- method 1

-- We create the consent resource.

-NB : - when we save it on our laptop : we will that the data.provision is filled by duo codes. unlike the HAPI server.

-9.  <mark>  def create_consent_resource_withprovision(unique_id, server_practitioner_id, responses ) <mark>

-- method 2

-- we also create the consent resource ( I modify the function create_consent_resource by adding a boucle ‘for’ , to add the duo_codes in the provision.consent attributes.)

-NB : we can have the provision.consent filled by the duo codes.
-But in HAPI server, you will have one provision by consent. unlike in the laptop, you will have all the provisions you put

-8. <mark> def create_consent_provision_extensions(responses) /// def integrate_provision(consent, responses)  <mark>

-- method 3

-- We create the provision ( def create_consent_provision_extension(responses)

-- and then we add it in the data.provision.consent as extensions (def integrate_provision_ext(consent, responses))

-NB : the responses i filled doesnt contain the DUO code, so there is a problem to run the function. even if I created a duo mapping in the function. so?

-### main.py :

-- i run the function print_question(item)

-- I print the collected answers with the linkID , response , duo code ( I can think about adding the Duo code in my dict responses ?)

-- I create :

-  1st : my resource questionnaireResponse (With the ID of HAPI  : server_practitioner_id - 1)

-  2nd >: my practitioner Resource (With the ID of HAPI  : server_practitioner_id) : ID of reference for me

-  3rd : Patient resource (With the ID of HAPI  : server_practitioner_id + 1)

-  4th : Consent resource ( there are 3 methods )

-## If I had time, I would make these changes :

-- Create an Organization Resource, to add it in our Consent Resource with the server ID to link it.

-- Better organize the items of the questionnaire, and adding the additional informations I asked for in the resources function

-- some duo codes doesnt appear because they are in subitems of item. (even if i called them item too).so?

-  Thank you :-)
+### fhir_code.py

+1. `def print_question(question)`:

+   - Displays a question and collects the user's response.

+   - Handles different types of questions: Boolean, multiple choice, textual, and grouped.

+2. `def create_questionnaire_response(questionnaire, responses, questionnaire_response_id)`:

+   - Creates the `QuestionnaireResponse` resource using answers provided in the questionnaire.

+   - The resource is structured as: `(linkID, text, answer, extension(with DUO code))`.

+3. `def create_patient_resource(patient_email, unique_id, questionnaire_response, questionnaire_response_id, practitioner_id, birth_date, practitioner_name)`:

+   - Creates the Patient resource and adds a reference to the `QuestionnaireResponse`.

+   - Includes additional questions such as phone number and gender.

+4. `def create_practitioner_resource(practitioner_id, practitioner_name)`:

+   - Creates the Practitioner resource, including the name and ID.

+5. `def save_to_file(data, filename)`:

+   - Saves the resource data in JSON format on the local system.

+6. `def send_to_hapi_server(resource, resource_type)`:

+   - Sends the created resource to the HAPI FHIR server for testing.

+   - A successful send returns a 201 status code and the resource ID.

+7. `def create_consent_resource(unique_id, server_practitioner_id, responses, duo_codes)`:

+   - Method 1 :  for creating a Consent resource.
+Data provisions are filled with DUO codes on the local system.

+8. `def create_consent_resource_with_provision(unique_id, server_practitioner_id, responses)`:

+   - Method 2 for creating a Consent resource, with additional logic to add DUO codes in the provisions.

+9. `def create_consent_provision_extensions(responses)`** and **`def integrate_provision(consent, responses)`:
+   - Method 3 for creating and adding consent provisions with extensions.

+### main.py

+- Run `print_question(item)` to display and collect answers.
+- Print answers with their `linkID`, response, and DUO code.
+- Create and send resources to HAPI FHIR server in the following order:
+  1. `QuestionnaireResponse`
+  2. `Practitioner Resource`
+  3. `Patient Resource`
+  4. `Consent Resource` (using three different methods)

+## Planned Improvements

+- Create an Organization resource and link it in the Consent resource.
+- Improve the organization of questionnaire items and include additional required information.
+- Resolve missing DUO codes for sub-items.

+## Results

+You can view the results on the HAPI server: [HAPI FHIR Server History](https://hapi.fhir.org/history-server?serverId=home_r4&pretty=false&_summary=&limit=&since=)

+Thank you! 😊